RON SANTO – Baseball

 EARL JOHNSON – Baseball

-As a Boston Red Sox and Detroit Tigers picther, he won 40 and lost 32 but World War II cost him four prime seasons and an even more successful career.
+As a Boston Red Sox and Detroit Tigers left-handed pitcher, he won 40 and lost 32 but World War II cost him four prime seasons and an even more successful career.
 As a rifle platoon sergeant, Johnson helped liberate European towns after D-Day.
 He was involved in the Battle of the Bulge.
 Johnson received the Bronze Star, a Bronze Star with clusters, and the Silver Star.